-Giving a brand new look to this old dresser was a job that I kept on postponing until I couldn't delay it any longer.
-The good news is that it's done and I love the outcome.
+Giving a brand-new look to this old dresser was a job that I kept postponing until I couldn't delay it any longer.

 It was exactly three years ago when I found this dresser at our local flea market.
 Its price: $30.

-A great price for a piece of furniture that looked pretty good, isn't it?
+An excellent price for a piece of furniture that looked pretty good, isn't it?

 The picture below is how the dresser looked when I finally dug it up from underneath all the crap I had in the garage.
-As I usually say it was the elephant in the room because, during the entire garage renovation, it stayed there.
+As I usually say, it was the elephant in the room because, during the entire garage renovation, it stayed there.
 I didn't know what to do with it.

-When I was about to finish the garage floor, I sent it to the basement where it stayed gathering dust until a couple of weeks ago.
+When I was about to finish the garage floor, I sent it to the basement, where it stayed gathering dust until a couple of weeks ago.

 *This post contains affiliate links for your convenience.
 Click here to read my full disclosure policy.

-Well, don't you love when someone gives you that little push to go and tackle something you've been putting off?
+Well, don't you love it when someone gives you that little push to go and tackle something you've been putting off?

 Yep.
 That someone was my friend Nicole from Designing Vintage Living - Along with four more blogging friends.
 We came together to update an old piece of furniture in two weeks (#2wkfurnitureflip).
 At the end of this post, I'll give you the links to visit my friend's furniture flips.